keva-dev/reactif/README.md

 The React-like APIs are easy to understand and work with (especially if you're coming from an React.js background)

 ### Reactive State

+Reactive State means that the UI “reacts” to changes in your data.
+Update your data, and the UI automatically renders any required updates based on the new state.

 To create a reactive state from a JavaScript object, we can use a reactive method.